BEFORE YOU VISIT

 When should I clap?

 Although we welcome applause at any time, in the last 100 years it has become traditional concert etiquette to clap only after an entire piece is complete.
-Pieces often have several movements with a short pause between each one; you can look at your program book to find out how many movements are in each piece.
+Pieces often have several movements with a short pause between each one; you can look at your program book to find out how many movements are in each piece and how long each piece lasts.
 Symphonies and concertos often have a momentum that builds from the beginning to the end, and applause between movements can “break the mood.”

 How long is the intermission?

-Our classical and pops concerts typically have one 20-minute intermission.
-During that time, you can visit the lobby to enjoy refreshments and visit with friends.
-Visit the bar in the orchestra lobby before the concert to pre-purchase your drink and avoid the line at intermission.
+Our Lied Center concerts typically have one 20-minute intermission.
+During that time, you can join us in the lobby to enjoy refreshments, visit with friends, and have your picture taken at our complimentary photo booth.
+Stop by the bar in the orchestra lobby before the concert to pre-purchase your drink and avoid the line at intermission.
 The Lied Center accepts cash for alcohol and cash or credit cards for concessions.
 The lights in the lobby will flash five minutes before the second half of the program begins.

 Can I meet the musicians afterwards?